aimer63/fire/README.md

   The main simulation logic, for each run it:

   - Initializes assets values and bank balance
-  - Simulates monthly/annual investment returns, inflation, and expenses
+  - Simulates monthly/annual investment returns, inflation
+  - Handles withdrawals for expenses and marks the simulation as failed if assets are insufficient
   - Handles salary, pension, contributions, and planned extra expenses
   - Manages liquidity (bank account bounds, topping up or investing excess)
   - Manages portfolio rebalances